 Unobtanium: Pretty much all the standard fantasy metals are accounted for, and new ones are introduced with each expansion.
 Probably the oddest addition was Cobalt, a metal with very important industrial uses... that also apparently trumps such exotic fare as Eternium, Arcanite and Khorium.

-Unreliable Canon: * The background lore has grown quite complicated.
-Different races tend to tell conflicting stories about such details as their races origins or past history and Word of God says that they are suppose to be conflicting; every race has a biased/distorted view and so none one race's myths are completely accurate.
-Then there is the ambiguity of major plot events, such as rather a certain Naaru may have intentionally let itself be captured as a ploy to help blood elves find redemption.
+Unreliable Canon: The background lore has grown quite complicated.
+Different races tend to tell conflicting stories about such details as their race's origins or past history, and Word of God says that they are supposed to be conflicting; every race has a biased/distorted view and so no one race's myths are completely accurate.
+Then there is the ambiguity of major plot events, such as a certain Naaru may have intentionally let itself be captured as a ploy to help the Blood Elves find redemption.
 And all of this is before you count the numerous actual retcons.

 Unsafe Haven: When the Golden Lotus retrieves the treasures of Lei Shen, they hide them in the same place the last one was found, and add a few guards.
 Considering it was the Mogu who hid them there in the first place, putting them together in a Mogu tomb was just asking for the Mogu to come by and take them.